 The neighborhood's mix of uses is viewed as a crucial asset to be preserved and expanded upon.
-Residents and employees working in the neighborhood enjoy its dining and retail and expressed the desire for more active uses available during different parts of the easily transfer between routes.
-It is also flanked by the Norwalk River on its eastern boundary, where freight can be transported without interrupting or adding to vehicle traffic.
+Residents and employees working in the neighborhood enjoy its dining and retail and expressed the desire for more active uses available during different parts of the day.